netsec-ethz/scion-quic-multipath_I-D/draft-zaeschke-scion-quic-multipath.md

 - New section "IP Ambiguity" in security considerations: {{attack-ip-ambiguity}}.
 - Completed section on Address Validation Token, see {{token}}.
 - Added recommendation to avoid using all SCION paths.
+- Added section {{path-id-allocation}} on path ID allocation and exhaustion.

 Minor changes: